-4.1 The Governing Body will exercise their duty and have regard to the Children and Families Act 2014 and the Equality Act 2010.
-This will include ensuring that our school's arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy are published on the school website.

-4.2 The SENCO is a qualified and experienced teacher.
+- 4.1.
+The Governing Body will exercise their duty and have regard to the Children and Families Act 2014 and the Equality Act 2010.
+This will include ensuring that our school's arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy are published on the school website. - 4.2.
+The SENCO is a qualified and experienced teacher.
 The SENCO has completed the National Accredited SENCO Award.
-There is regular liaison with external services including the County Psychology Service (Educational Psychologist), SEN Specialist Services, Hearing and Vision Support Service, the School Nurse and other colleagues from health, such as Speech and Language Therapy, Occupational Therapy and Physiotherapy and other services such as Social Care.

-4.3 The SENCO liaises closely with key staff including the Headteacher, who has responsibility for Looked After Children and Safeguarding, and class teachers and support staff requiring advice on how to help students to reach their potential.
-The school has team Teaching Assistants who also liaise with teachers and the SENCO.
+There is regular liaison with external services including the County Psychology Service (Educational Psychologist), SEN Specialist Services, Hearing and Vision Support Service, the School Nurse and other colleagues from health, such as Speech and Language Therapy, Occupational Therapy and Physiotherapy and other services such as Social Care. - 4.3.
+The SENCOs liaise closely with key staff including the Headteacher who has responsibility for Looked After Children and Safeguarding, the class teachers and support staff requiring advice on how to help students to reach their potential.
+The school has a team of Teaching Assistants who also liaise with teachers and the SENCO.